Ricci Curvatures on Hermitian manifolds

 The form was firstly introduced in \cite{FWW10} by Fu-Wang-Wu to define a generalized Gauduchon's metric.
 More precisely, a metric $\omega$ satisfying $\sq \omega^{n-k-1}\wedge \p\bp\omega^{k}=0$ for $1\leq k\leq n-1$ is called a $k$-Gauduchon metric.
 The $(n-1)$-Gauduchon metric is the original Gauduchon metric.
 It is well-known that, the Hopf manifold $\S^{2n+1}\times S^1$ can not support a metric with $\p\bp\omega=0$ (SKT) or $d^*\omega=0$ (balanced metric).
 However, they showed in \cite{FWW10} that on $\S^5\times \S^1$, there exists a $1$-Gauduchon metric $\omega$, i.e. $\omega\wedge \p\bp\omega=0$.

-As an application of Proposition \ref{D} we obtain: \bcorollary If $(M,\omega)$ is $k$-Gauduchon for $1\leq k\leq n-2$ and also balanced, then $(M,\omega)$ is K\"ahler. \ecorollary One can also get the following analogue in the ``conformal" setting: \bcorollary On a compact complex manifold, the following are equivalent:
+A straightforward application of Proposition \ref{D} is the following interesting fact: \bcorollary If $(M,\omega)$ is $k$-Gauduchon for $1\leq k\leq n-2$ and also balanced, then $(M,\omega)$ is K\"ahler. \ecorollary One can also get the following analogue in the ``conformal" setting: \bcorollary On a compact complex manifold, the following are equivalent:

 \bd \item $(M,\omega)$ is conformally K\"ahler;

 \item $(M,\omega)$ is conformally $k$-Gauduchon for $1\leq k\leq n-2$, and conformally balanced.

 \ed